 BASIC works with governments, academics, think tanks and journalists to build momentum behind innovative, practical steps towards nuclear arms control and disarmament.
 Using our tried and tested methodology around dialogue and active listening, we work collaboratively with states to help them identify and overcome the barriers to multilateral disarmament.
-We see this as a critical principled and pragmatic enterprise that has to absorb competing political and social objectives at national and international level.
+We see this as a critical principle and pragmatic enterprise that has to absorb competing political and social objectives at national and international level.

 scroll down for more